NaiveRed/Algorithms-and-Data-Structures/README.md

+# Algorithms and Data Structures

-This repository is used to store some implementation of algorithms and data structures just for exercise.
+This repository is used to store some implementation of algorithms and data structures.
+Just for fun and exercise.